w3f/polkadot-wiki/docs/general/polkadot-direction.md

   applications.

 Previously, securing a core was a competitive process through an [auction mechanism](../learn/archive/learn-auction.md).
-With coretime rental, there is no need for auctions anymore.
+With Agile Coretime, there is no need for auctions anymore.
 Teams can purchase on-demand coretime or reserve bulk coretime as required.
 This greatly decreases the barrier-to-entry for software tinkerers and parachain teams.